Webhooks

 Verifying signatures

-Every webhook delivery includes an X-Enhub-Signature header containing an HMAC-SHA256 signature of the raw request body, using your webhook secret as the key.
-Always verify this signature to ensure the request is from Enhub.
+Every webhook delivery includes an X-Enhub-Signature header with a Stripe-style timestamp + HMAC-SHA256 signature.
+Always verify this signature to ensure the request is from Enhub and hasn't been tampered with.

 Verification steps